microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 - The `UserProxyAgent` is conceptually a proxy agent for humans, soliciting human input as the agent's reply at each interaction turn by default and also having the capability to execute code and call functions.
 The `UserProxyAgent` triggers code execution automatically when it detects an executable code block in the received message and no human user input is provided.
 Code execution can be disabled by setting `code_execution_config` to False.
 LLM-based response is disabled by default.
 It can be enabled by setting `llm_config` to a dict corresponding to the [inference](/docs/Use-Cases/enhanced_inference) configuration.
 When `llm_config` is set to a dict, `UserProxyAgent` can generate replies using an LLM when code execution is not performed.
 When `llm_config` is set to a dict, `UserProxyAgent` can generate replies using an LLM when code execution is not performed.

 The auto-reply capability of `ConversableAgent` allows for more autonomous multi-agent communication while retaining the possibility of human intervention.
-One can also easily extend it by registering auto_reply functions with the `register_reply()` method.
+One can also easily extend it by registering reply functions with the `register_reply()` method.

 In the following code, we create an `AssistantAgent` named "assistant" to serve as the assistant and a `UserProxyAgent` named "user_proxy" to serve as a proxy for the human user.
 We will later employ these two agents to solve a task.